rafasalum/Hanski-Table-RStudio/README.md

 # Hanski-Table
 Creating table Hanski in RStudio
-Hanski index - from from multiple point by using coodinaes UTM XXX and YYY for each point in *.csv
+Hanski index - from from multiple point by using coordinates UTM XXX and YYY for each point in *.csv

 library(rgdal)